TitaniumCoder477/watchy-enhancements/README.md

 This is really a collection of enhancements more than a project per say.
 It is also a fork of my Ultrasonic Emitter Watchy repo since I need that feature too.

+NOTE:
-For the Ultrasonic Emitter README file as of 6/14/2024 see README-ULTRASONIC-EMITTER.md For the Watchy README file as of 5/26/2024 see README-WATCHY.md
+* For the Ultrasonic Emitter README file as of 6/14/2024 see README-ULTRASONIC-EMITTER.md
+* For the Watchy README file as of 5/26/2024 see README-WATCHY.md

 Figure 1: Here is a picture of the customized display, including special timer